EnricoMi/publish-unit-test-result-action/README.md

 In the rare situation where a project contains test class duplicates with the same name in different files, you may want to set `deduplicate_classes_by_file_name` to `true`.

-The check run provides more information than the test failures.
-With `check_run_annotations`, additional information can be displayed.
+With `check_run_annotations`, the check run provides additional information.
 Use comma to set multiple values:

 - All found tests are displayed with `all tests`.
 - All skipped tests are listed with `skipped tests`.

+These additional information are only added to the default branch of your repository, e.g. `main` or `master`.
+Use `check_run_annotations_branch` to enable this for multiple branches (comma separated list) or all branches (`"*"`).

 See this complete list of configuration options for reference:
 ```yaml